A Guide to Fire Kings

 Hands down the most popular handtrap in the game, and probably by a long shot.

-Ash Blossom (and the rest of the Yo-kai Girls) set the standard for how powerful effects that trigger in the hand can be, and because of that she's been competitively viable ever since her release in 2017.
+Ash Blossom, and the rest of the Yo-kai Girls, set the standard for how powerful effects that trigger in the hand can be, and because of that she's been competitively viable ever since her release in 2017.

 We won't spend much time talking about her effect - almost every strategy interacts with the Deck in a way that can be negated by Ash Blossom.
+What is important for us is that besides being amazing disruption, she's also a FIRE monster.

 We recommend running 3 copies of this card.

-During the End Phase of this turn, change as many face-down Defense Position monsters your opponent controls as possible to face-up Defense Position, then your opponent draws cards equal to the number of monsters changed face-up by this effect.
+Book of Eclipse Quick-Play Spell Change all face-up monsters on the field to face-down Defense Position.
+During the End Phase of this turn, change as many face-down Defense Position monsters your opponent controls as possible to face-up Defense Position, then your opponent draws cards equal to the number of monsters changed face-up by this effect. |

-Target 1 face-up monster on the field; change that target to face-down Defense Position.
+Book of Moon Quick-Play Spell Target 1 face-up monster on the field; change that target to face-down Defense Position. |

 Both of these are really versatile cards, if you think about it.